Mazhabi Sikh: Origin

 Mazhabis/Rangretas originate from Chuhra converts to Sikhism.
 Chuhras were the sweeping and scavenger caste in historical times.
 When they converted to Sikhism, they became known by new terms and often changed occupations.
 The Chuhras of Punjab were concentrated mostly in the eastern part of the Punjab Plains, especially in the Majha region, with their numbers being few west of Lahore, with notable exceptions being Rawalpindi, Multan, and Peshawar.

 As per oral traditions, the Chuhras began converting to Sikhism more earnestly no later than during the period of the tenth Sikh guru, Guru Gobind Singh.
 One early account is of the tenth guru honouring a Chuhra Sikh, though in other accounts it was two brothers, who brought the head of Guru Tegh Bahadur to Anandpur from Delhi after much hardship.
+The popular account involves a prominent Rangreta Sikh was Bhai Jiwan Singh (Bhai Jaita), who secured the severed head of Guru Tegh Bahadur after his execution in Delhi in 1675 and brought it to Guru Gobind Singh at Anandpur.
+For this feat, the tenth guru declared the Rangretas as Ranghrete Guru ke Bete ("the Rangretas are Guru's sons").
+Furthermore, the Rangretas were accorded special status in regards to ablutions at the Amrit Sarovar of the Golden Temple.

 The conversion process of a Chuhra becoming a Sikh was simple, with them merely having "to assume the motto of Nanak Shah" (Nanak Shah ka mantra lana).
 The conversion process for Chuhras joining the Sikh religion involved a secret mantra, a communal feast of members of the same caste, and a prayer conducted by the sponsor for the candidate.
 Whilst some Chuhra Sikhs underwent the pahul baptismal ceremony to the Khalsa, there were varying degrees of adherence to established or ordained Sikh beliefs and practices, evolving over time, with some Chuhra Sikhs forgoing keeping kesh and participating in smoking, whilst others more strictly adhered to keeping kesh, wearing a kara, having a kanga, or keeping other articles of the Sikh faith.
 Some Chuhras outside of Punjab, such as in Poona and Benaras were also influenced by Sikhism.
 Aside from Hindu Chuhras and Sikh Chuhras, there were also Muslim Chuhras, with those whose ancestor(s) originally converting at an earlier historical period being known as Sekras or Sheikh Halalkhors, with those whose ancestor(s) converted at a latter time in history being known as Musalli, Kutana, or Dindar.
 Historically, conversions to Islam was usually a community-wide event, with entire caste-groups converting together, rather than on an individual basis.

 Garja Singh, the companion of the 18th century martyr Bota Singh who was martyred alongside him, was a Rangreta Sikh.